cbearden6/intro-to-programming-javascript/README.md

 # intro-to-programming-javascript
-assignment dump from NSC's intro to programming
+Assignment dump from a JavaScript class.
+Mostly card games and other fun stuff.